WSU Logo

 Evolution and Ecology at WSU

 WSU has a very active group in Ecology and Evolutionary Biology in the School of Biological Sciences.
-We gather weekly for a presentation of recent work by one of our members (EcoEvo Lunch, Tuesdays at noon); once a week we become EEGR beavers (Evolution, Ecology and Genetic Reading group), and we transform ourselves monthly, along with colleagues from the Biological Sciences Department at the University of Idaho, into PEES (Palouse Ecology, Evolution and Systematics).
+We gather weekly for a presentation of recent work by one of our members (EcoEvo Lunch, Tuesdays at noon); once a week EEGR (Evolution, Ecology and Genetic Reading group) meets, and monthly we meet, along with colleagues from the Biological Sciences Department at the University of Idaho, for the PEES (Palouse Ecology, Evolution and Systematics) seminar.

 Links for lawyers: copyright disclaimer appropriate use